 Pectin vs. Gelatin: A Strategic Choice

-Gelatin-based gummies offer lower cost and a familiar texture, but gelatin is animal-derived and requires precise temperature control.
-More critically, gelatin’s isoelectric point (around pH 4.8) can interact with the vitamin D carrier system, causing precipitation in some formulations.
-Pectin-based gummies are vegan and allow lower processing temperatures (70-80°C), which improves vitamin D retention.
-However, pectin needs a calcium-buffer system to set properly, and that added calcium can affect the pH microenvironment around the vitamin D, potentially accelerating degradation.
+Gelatin gummies are cheaper and have that familiar chew.
+But gelatin comes from animals and needs tight temperature control.
+Worse, its isoelectric point (pH ~4.8) can mess with the vitamin D carrier, causing precipitation.
+Pectin gummies?
+Vegan, lower processing temps (70–80°C), which helps retain vitamin D. The trade-off: pectin needs a calcium-buffer system to set, and that calcium can mess with the pH around the vitamin D, potentially accelerating degradation.

-For a 24-month shelf life, pectin systems tend to outperform gelatin by 5-10% in potency retention-but they cost more and require longer drying times.
-There’s no universal winner; it depends on your target stability window.
+For a 24-month shelf life, pectin systems tend to outperform gelatin by 5–10% in potency retention—but they cost more and take longer to dry.
+No universal winner here; it depends on your target stability window.

 Moisture Migration: The Silent Potency Killer